Louisljz/Waste-Wizard-2.0/README.md

 - Build Inference Engine

 Performance:

 Able to localize various objects in an image, decent classification.
 However, main weakness is the over-sensitivity of predictions, and latency of inference on CPU.

+Solution:

+Latency: Use lighter backbone models like MobileNet

+Over-sensitivity: Group names to material categories